 Every popular dessert and treat has a salted caramel twist to it- When traditional candies, chocolate bars, and cakes come out with a limited-edition flavor, yes, it is salted caramel.

-Unlike a traditional brownie (boxed or from scratch), these flourless salted caramel versions contain zero flour, grains, white sugar, or butter, but you’d never be able to tell!
+Unlike a traditional brownie (boxed or from scratch), this salted caramel brownie recipe contain zero flour, grains, white sugar, or butter, but you’d never be able to tell!

 They are super fudgy, gooey, flaky, and crinkly on the tops and taste even better once cooled!